 \section{Introduction}

 In the realm of modern retail, the success of retailers hinges on their ability to optimize their product assortment and inventory levels.
 The assortment optimization problem involves selecting a subset of products from a pool of similar alternatives to offer to customers.
 Finding the optimal assortment has a significant impact on retailers' profits, and thus it is prioritized by consultants, software providers, and retailers alike \citep{kok2008assortment}.
 Nonetheless, merely selecting the ``optimal'' assortment falls short of maximizing profits.
 In most offline and many online retail practices, managing inventory comes at a significant cost, and inventory capacity is often limited.
 Therefore, optimizing inventory decisions is just as vital to profit maximization as optimizing product assortment.
 Consequently, in order to maximize profit, the retailer must jointly optimize the assortment and inventory decisions that produce the optimal sequence of assortments.
-Despite its significance, the joint optimization problem of assortment and inventory is challenging, and the literature on this topic appears limited.
+Despite its significance, the joint optimization problem of assortment and inventory is challenging, and the literature on this topic appears to be limited.

-In order to optimize assortment and inventory decisions, retailers need to accurately model customers' choice preferences.
-While existing literature typically assumes fully-specified models with known parameters, in practice, the parameters are usually unknown and need to be inferred from sales data.
+To optimize assortment and inventory decisions, retailers must accurately model customers' choice preferences.
+While the existing literature typically assumes fully-specified models with known parameters, in practice, the parameters are usually unknown and need to be inferred from sales data.
 If a sufficiently large and high-quality dataset already exists, retailers can estimate model parameters and use them to optimize decisions.
 However, acquiring such data is often a challenge, particularly when retailers expand into new territories where data must be acquired from scratch to learn local customers' preferences.
-Moreover, even when historical data is available, the data may not accurately reflect current customers' preferences when new products are introduced or existing products are removed.
+Moreover, even when historical data are available, the data may not accurately reflect current customers' preferences when new products are introduced or existing products are removed.
 Consequently, the ``estimate-then-optimize'' approach may be impractical.
-Instead, the retailers effectively face an online decision-making setting where they need to learn customers' preferences on-the-fly while making decisions.
+Instead, retailers effectively face an online decision-making setting where they need to learn customers' preferences on the fly while making decisions.